dinakidane/js-quiz/README.md

     - Following the score reveal, a message is also revealed to the user depending on the score that they get

     - ![Score Area](./assets/images/score.png)

+### Features left to implement

+- Potentially, including a timer element on every question could have made answering the question within the allotted time more challenging and perhaps even more enjoyable for the user.